 Vitamin A is important for good vision, especially when you’re indoors most of the time, such as when you work at the office.
 It also keeps your skin smooth and your mucus membranes strong, which protects your mouth and throat from infections (18).

-One serving of yellow squash has nearly 11 percent of the recommended daily intake for vitamin A. In fact, just one cup provides you with 19 percent of vitamin C as well as 22% of vitamin K. These nutrients are all essential for keeping your body strong and healthy, so take advantage of them by including this veggie in your diet plan whenever possible.
+Yellow squash provides vitamin A, vitamin C and vitamin K as well.
+These nutrients are all essential for keeping your body strong and healthy, so take advantage of them by including this veggie in your diet plan whenever possible.

 Natural Anti-Inflammatory Qualities